 Friday, March 28, 2025

 ArtsRock and Rivertown Film present a very special evening with six-time Grammy Award-winning conductor Leonard Slatkin.
-Elliott Forrest and Maestro Slatkin will present 30 film clips as they chronicle the history of movie music, from silent films (that were never silent), to today.
+Elliott Forrest and Maestro Slatkin will present 30 film clips as they chronicle the history of movie music, from silent films (that were never silent) to today.
 Composers include: John Williams, Bernard Herrmann, Elmer Bernstein, Danny Elfman, and Terence Blanchard, among others.

 Leonard Slatkin was the long-time Music Director of the St. Louis and Detroit Symphonies.
 Slatkin was born in Los Angeles, where both his parents played in orchestras for famous film scores.
 He will share his personal story, as well his vast knowledge of the history of movie music.
-Mr. Forrest is the midday host on WQXR where he plays movie music on weekdays during his "Score at 4."
+Mr. Forrest is the Midday Host on WQXR where he plays movie music on weekdays during his "Score at 4."

 Saturday, April 5, 2025